agsb/6502.toy/README.md

 ## road map

-    make all circuit plans
+- make all circuit plans
-    make a eeprom programmer like the one by Ben Eater, but using arduino mini and change pins used. make a noop circuit to test cpus.
+- make a eeprom programmer like [Ben Eater](https://github.com/beneater/eeprom-programmer), but using arduino mini and change pins used.
+- make a noop circuit to test cpus, using a arduino mini and [clockvar6502](https://github.com/maarten-pennings/6502/blob/master/1clock/clockvar6502)

 ### hardware